ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 This tutorial will show you:
 * how to run an analysis related to the coherent scattering

+**Questions** will be asked in different sections of this tutorial.
+The **answers** will be provided at the end of the tutorial.
+We recommend completing **MDANSE Tutorial 2: the van Hove functions** before starting this one.

 ## Background
 Tutorials 2 to 4, were built from a microscopic theory of the structure and dynamics of a simple fluid by describing our system from a sum of particles.